 Stay alert for opportunities to increase the efficiency with which you create, implement and manage your documentation throughout its life cycle.
 Develop processes for taking timely corrective or preventive action to optimize its quality.
 Always be on the lookout for ways to make documents more accessible, accurate and user-focused.

-This compact 7 Step Guide to Better Quality System Documentation contains practical tips you can apply immediately to improve your documentation.
+This White Paper 7 Steps Guide to Better Quality System Documentation contains practical tips you can apply immediately to improve your documentation.